kguite/be-astonished/README.md

 See the [open issues](https://github.com/github_username/be-astonished/issues) for a list of proposed features (and known issues).

 Features coming soon:
+   * Contact and About Pages
+   * Categories

+Bugs Working On:
-    - working profile pictures
+    * working profile pictures
-    - categories
+    * categories
-    - some submit buttons do not affirm, even though the submit is successful.
+    * some submit buttons do not affirm, even though the submit is successful.